just1ncannady/AlexaInSpace2022/_sources/Alexa-in-Space/06-FinalChallenge.rst

 	<p>In the first round, everyone should add an initial idea (or more!) of an Alexa skill that they would like to create for the project.
 For the second round, pass your brainwriting form to the person on your right.
 Review their ideas and add your own in the second row.
 Repeat this process for rounds 3 and 4.
 At the end, you should receive your own brainwriting form back with feedback from your group members.
 As you are writing in rounds 2 - 4, think about adding new ideas, combining ideas, adapting ideas to new areas, adding to ideas, or suggesting modifications.</p>

-	<h3>Submission</h3>
+	<h3>Complete the Challenge</h3>
-    <p>To complete the challenge, provide the following three items in your portfolio: your program, a video or audio demonstration, and written response.
+    <p>To complete the challenge, provide the following three items to your instructor: your program, a video or audio demonstration, and written response.
 You may complete the challenge on your own or in pairs.
 If you work individually, you should collaborate by asking student peers to help test your skill and/or review your code (to help debugging, for readability, etc.) If you work in pairs, each person should have responsibility for writing some of the code and each student should write their own written responses, however, both students can provide the same program and video/audio demonstration files.
 	</p>

 	<ul>